Navigation

 The Accountability Guy®

-When a person takes it to be their moral obligation to be responsible for their actions, it is known as accountability.
-When a person is accountable for his actions, they understand that their actions have a direct effect on greater things and take it up as a responsibility to see that action achieving the greater good.
+When a person is accountable for his actions, they understand that their actions have a direct effect on greater things and takes it up as a responsibility to see that action achieving the greater good.
 They look beyond personal goals and their intentions are clearer.
-For example, an office worker may work for a longer time than what they are paid for because they consider their work as personal responsibility and they are accountable for it.
-Delaying the work will only lead to the institution losing money.

 Accountability can also be something as trivial as a person not stepping on an ant just because they could or even throwing trash in the trash can.